-Out of total enrolment of 1707881, no. of students having Adhaar Card is 1668059.
+Out of total enrolment of 2148188, no. of students (1st to 12th classes) having Adhaar Card is 2048991.
 Strict instructions have been issued to respective DEO's for enrolment of left out children without Adhaar Card.

 2.32 Contribution by community in the form of Tithi Bhojan or any other similar practices in the State/ UT etc.